With macrame, an old classic of the link technology a new high flight and gains rapidly in popularity among Handmade Sfans and hobby artists.

 To make a left -wing cross knot, take the outermost left cord and take you to the right via the two resting middle cords.
 Then take the outermost right cord and lead it to the left under the middle cords.

-Next, turn the skewer: lead the left cord under the middle cords to the right and the right cord over the middle cords to the left.
-Afterwards, pull everything down well.
+Next, reverse the skewer: Pass the left cord under the middle cords to the right, and the right cord over them to the left.
+Then, as always, pull everything tight.

-From these few nodes, such as cross nodes and loop nodes/ribs, you can already do a lot of cool macrame work such as wall carpets , decorative elements and other accessories such as flower lights, pacifier chains or yoga mat straps (see video).
+From these few knots, such as reef knots and loop knots/rib knots, you can make many cool macramé works, such as wall hangings , decorative elements and other accessories such as hanging flower baskets, pacifier chains or yoga mat straps (see video).

 Ribnot